Erik-Serbicki/music-room/README.md

 ### Setting up Spotify API

 Go to https://developer.spotify.com/dashboard/ and log in with your spotify account.
 Click create an app, and enter the required details.
-One note is for now, make the redirect uri the localhost (http://localhost:8000).
+One note is for now, make the redirect uri the localhost with some extra stuff (https://localhost:8000/spotify/redirect).
 It is required to create the app, but we will be able to change it later.
 Check the boxes next to Web API and MAYBE Web SDK.

 Once you have created the app, go to settings and sit there till we move on to the next step.